Clair Cline: Life after the war

-Following the war a plastic chin rest was added to the violin.
+Following the war, a plastic chin rest was added to the violin.
 Cline kept his camp violin at his home in Tacoma for over 50 years, until in 1995 he donated it to the Intrepid museum, a military history museum on board the USS Intrepid in New York City.
-Violinist Glenn Dicterow, who was concertmaster of the New York Philharmonic, played the violin at a special concert commemorating the event.
+The violinist Glenn Dicterow, who was concertmaster of the New York Philharmonic, played it at a special concert commemorating the event, and afterward complimented its maker, admitting that he had expected "a jalopy of a violin" but instead found it "looking very good and sounding quite wonderful."

-Cline worked as a cabinetmaker in Tacoma, and made additional instruments including "a dozen more violins, three basses, a cello and two violas" as a hobby.
-He built a bass viol for his son, Roger, who attended graduate school at University of Michigan, joined the U.S. Military Academy Band at West Point, and went on to become bassist for the Cleveland Symphony Orchestra.
+Cline worked as a cabinetmaker in Tacoma and made further stringed instruments including "a dozen more violins, three basses, a cello and two violas" as a hobby.
+He built a bass viol for his son, Roger, who attended graduate school at University of Michigan, joined the U.S. Military Academy Band at West Point, and went on to become a bassist for the Cleveland Symphony Orchestra.

 Death and legacy

 Cline died on September 19, 2010 in Tacoma, Washington, at the age of 92.
 In 2015, a Belgian film crew interviewed his family for a documentary.
-In 2017, BYUtv released a feature-length film, Instrument of War, based on the story of his life with the role of Cline played by British actor Jack Ashton.
+In 2017, BYUtv released a feature-length film, Instrument of War, based on the story of his life, with the role of Cline played by the British actor Jack Ashton.

 His grandchildren included a professional cellist and violist.